SMPP Versions: A Comparison of Features and Benefits

 SMPP 3.3

 SMPP 3.3 is the oldest version of the protocol, released in 1997.
-It supports GSM only, and has a limited set of operations and parameters.
+It supports GSM only and has a limited set of operations and parameters.
 It does not support optional tag-length-value (TLV) parameters, which are used to extend the functionality and information of the protocol.
 It also does not support non-GSM SMS technologies, such as UMTS, CDMA, TDMA, and iDEN.
 Moreover, it does not support transceiver sessions, which allow a single connection to send and receive messages.

 The main advantage of SMPP 3.3 is its simplicity and compatibility with older systems.
 It is easy to implement and understand, and it works with most SMS service providers and mobile network operators.
 However, it has many limitations and drawbacks, such as: